mercmobily/simpledblayer/README.md

 ## Searching

-The fact that two tables are joined means that you can run queries on children records.
+The fact that two tables are joined means that you can run queries on children records as well as on its "main" records.

+For example, you can run a query like this:

+    var conditions = {
+      name: 'and',
+      args: [
+        {
+          name: 'startsWith',
+          args: [ 'emails.address', 'ton' ]
+        },
+        {
+          name: 'gt',
+          args: [ 'age', 30 ]
+        },
+      ]
+    }
+    people.select( { conditions: conditions }, { children: true }, function( err, data ){
+      if( err ) return cb( err );

+      console.log("Data: ", data );
+    });

+This query will return all record with an email address starting with `ton`.
+In MongoDB, this happens by performing a query in the `_children` attribute of the record.
+In relational (uncached) databases, a JOIN will be used instead.

 ## Practical examples